aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 * `system_disk_provisioned_iops` - (Optional, Int) The predefined IOPS of a system disk.
 Valid values: 0 to min{50,000, 1,000 × Capacity - Baseline IOPS}.
 Baseline IOPS = min{1,800 + 50 × Capacity, 50,000}.
 This parameter is supported only when `system_disk_category` is set to `cloud_auto`.
 * `system_disk_size` - (Optional, Int) The system disk category of worker node.
 Its valid value range [40~500] in GB.
 Default to `120`.
 * `system_disk_snapshot_policy_id` - (Optional) The ID of the automatic snapshot policy used by the system disk.
 * `tags` - (Optional, Map) Add tags only for ECS instances.
 The maximum length of the tag key is 128 characters.
-The tag key and value cannot start with aliyun or acs:, or contain https:// or http://".
+The tag key and value cannot start with aliyun or acs:, or contain https:// or http://.
 * `taints` - (Optional, List) A List of Kubernetes taints to assign to the nodes.
 Detailed below.
 More information in [Taints and Toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 See [`taints`](#taints) below.
 * `tee_config` - (Optional, ForceNew, Computed, List) The configuration about confidential computing for the cluster.
 See [`tee_config`](#tee_config) below.
 * `unschedulable` - (Optional) Whether the node after expansion can be scheduled.
 * `update_nodes` - (Optional) Synchronously update node labels and taints.
-* `user_data` - (Optional) Node custom data.
+* `user_data` - (Optional) Node custom data, base64-encoded.
 * `vswitch_ids` - (Required, List) The vswitches used by node pool workers.

 * `kms_encrypted_password` - (Optional, Available since v1.177.0) An KMS encrypts password used to a cs kubernetes.
 You have to specify one of `password` `key_name` `kms_encrypted_password` fields.